To launch or connect to a browser, pass any playwright / browsernode configuration arguments you want to

 channel

-Don’t worry, other chromium-based browsers not in this list (e.g. brave
+Don’t worry, other chromium-based browsers not in this list (e.g. brave) are still supported if you provide your own executablePath, just set it to chromium for those.

 executablePath